 A Lawful Permanent Resident (LPR) is an immigrant with “legally recognized and lawfully recorded” permission to live and work in the United States permanently.
 This status is commonly referred to by different terms, including: LPR, immigrant, permanent resident, and green card holder.

 Generally, LPRs have the some of the same rights, privileges, and responsibilities as U.S. citizens.
 LPRs may buy and sell property, own and operate businesses, and may be drafted into the military if a draft is in effect.
 However, LPRs are not eligible to vote in government elections, serve on juries at trials, or hold some elected offices or government jobs.

 There are different categories under which an individual can obtain LPR status.
 You can find more information on some of these categories from the links below:

-While there are several avenues available for permanent residence applicants, the University of Delaware, in partnership with the immigration law firm of Goldblum & Hess, only provides legal counsel and assistance in the preparation and submission of employment-based petitions to eligible university employees.
-Departments wishing to sponsor a university employee for employment-based LPR must contact and coordinate petitions via the University of Delaware’s Payroll, Records Management & HR-IT department.
+As described above, there are several avenues available for permanent residence applicants.
+The University of Delaware, in partnership with the immigration law firm of Goldblum & Hess, only provides legal counsel and assistance in the preparation and submission of employment-based petitions to eligible university employees who UD is sponsoring for a green card based on employment at the University of Delaware.